 Simply put, life is more fun with less fear!

-They say that people fear to speak in public more than they fear death, not that I have any desire to put it to the test mind you!
+They say that people fear public speaking more than they fear death, not that I have any desire to put it to the test mind you!
 That said, the fear of speaking in public essentially derives from two basic psychological and practical standpoints.

-1) Often the concerns and worries you have about yourself, as in, the way you think about what other people think of you, are mostly groundless, if only because we so very rarely know what they actually think!
-However, what we think of ourselves, well, that a different story altogether!
+1) Often the concerns and worries you have about yourself are linked to what you think other people think of you.
+Very often these thoughts are groundless, if only because we so very rarely know what others actually think about us!
+However, what we think about ourselves, well, that’s a different story altogether!
 The fear of what others think usually has its base in what we actually believe and think about ourselves.
-The rationale being, if I don’t think much of me; why should anyone else!
+The rationale being, if we don’t think much of our self; why should anyone else!

 2) That we are not comfortable doing things that we do not do well.
-Added to this are our own thoughts when observing others, e.g. making a hash of something.
-Again the same personal rationale, as above, kicks in, in that, what we think of them, is what we think they will think of us, i.e. assuming we think we will not do well.
+Added to this are our own thoughts when observing others when we observe them making a hash of something.
+Again the same personal rationale, as above, kicks in, in that, what we think of them, is what we think they will think of us, i.e. assuming we think we will not do well either?

 It might encourage you to learn that some of the most famous public figures, the very ones you'd never have guessed, have had their moments too!
 For example, who’d have believed that Bruce Willis, Julia Roberts, Anthony Quinn, Rowan Atkinson and Samuel L Jackson would have had the fear of speaking in public?
 But they did.

 In order to overcome this fear in ourselves, it can be useful to align with such people.
 I remember as a young teenager playing the air guitar to Cliff Richards and the Shadows.
 What was magic about doing that, was the feelings that stirred inside of me, that actual belief that I was producing the sounds, replete with the feelings of being a famous rock star!
 It is this exact same process (imagination) that allows hypnosis to reshape the way our brain and mind work.
 And that is the very part of you that will help you overcome this fear' imagination!